 - Consider enteral infusion of levodopa or deep brain stimulation for patients with advanced disease and severe motor fluctuations.

-- See “Medication for Parkinson disease” for additional information on mechanisms of action and adverse effects.
+- See “” for additional information on mechanisms of action and adverse effects.

 Avoid abrupt discontinuation or sudden changes in medication.
 Consult a specialist if such changes are necessary.

 - Decrease in dosage of medication because of adverse effects

 - Breakage or displacement of electrodes or leads